 Wear loose, soft clothing over the treated area.

 Don't scratch, rub, or scrub treated skin.
-After washing, gently blot dry.
+Wash gently, and blot dry gently.

-Don't apply heat or cold to the treated area.
+Don't apply heat or cold to the area.
 Bathe only with lukewarm water.

 Keep your nails well-trimmed and clean so that you don't damage sensitive skin when you touch it.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR